obsidian-community/obsidian-hub/00 - Contribute to the Obsidian Hub/03 Contributor Notes/03.03 Scripts and Automation/GitHub Actions for the Hub.md

+---
+aliases:
+-
+tags:
+-
+---

+# GitHub Actions for the Hub

 ## Potentially automatable

 There are some maintenance steps that are currently done manually, and that could be run automatically, either on a cron schedule, or upon changes to the main branch.